Effective monitoring and clear evaluation processes are fundamental to the successful

 - a process for tracking progress

-- an ongoing evidence base for aligning the implementation and regulatory plans and funding programmes of the Auckland Council and other stakeholders.
+- an ongoing evidence base for aligning the implementation and regulatory plans and funding programmes of Auckland Council and other stakeholders.

 The outcomes are broad in nature, and are to a large extent inter-dependent.